INTENS-FI/intens/simulink/README.md

 For each parameter that should be visible in the FMU, open the model explorer and create a new parameter in the model workspace (not base workspace).
-Set its storage class to `ExportedGlobal`.
+Set its storage class to Model default or `ExportedGlobal`.
 It should show up in the interface report when you build and end up in the FMU with the name of the variable.

 ## Building & simulation